nehaljwani/team.exiv2.org/book/IMaEA.md

 There are two worlds.
 There is the perfect world inhabited by management.
 They live in a world which is quite different from mine.
 In their world, the specification is clear, the schedule is realistic, nobody makes mistakes and everything works.
 It's a wonderful place.
 Sadly, I've never had the good fortune to live in that world.

-I worked in a company which, to hide their identity, I will call it _"West Anchors"_.
+I worked in a company which, to hide their identity, I will call _"West Anchors"_.
 A colleague was giving a board presentation in which they had a slide:

-_It is the Policy of_ **West Anchors &#174;** _is to get it right first time, every time_.
+_It is the Policy of_ **West Anchors &#174;** _to get it right first time, every time_.

 There we have it.
 Nothing is ever late, nothing is more difficult than expected, all suppliers deliver on time.
 Every specification is faultless.
 All modules work together perfectly.
 Nobody is ever sick.